-The weak field solution for electromagnetic radiation requires that it be supported by an underlying gravitational radiation.
-Because of this a test particle in the path of an electromagnetic wave would in addition to feeling the effects of an undulating electromagnetic field, also feel the effects of the underlying gravitational wave.
-This prediction of the new theory, which does not agree with the classical physics predictions of the M&EFEs suggests one direction for investigations that could yield empirical results either supporting or refuting the predictions of the new theory.
+The weak field solution for electromagnetic radiation investigated here requires that it be supported by an underlying gravitational radiation, a result that is very different than that predicted by the M&EFEs.
+Because of this, a test particle in the path of an electromagnetic wave would in addition to feeling the effects of an undulating electromagnetic field, also feel the effects of the underlying gravitational wave.
+This prediction of the new theory suggests investigations that could yield empirical results either supporting or refuting the predictions of the new theory.
 For example, if the new theory is the more correct description of nature, then taking only electromagnetic effects into account for relativistic particles interacting with electromagnetic radiation would introduce an error in the calculated trajectory of particles due to the neglect of the interaction with the underlying gravitational wave.